HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk4.md

 ![wk4-sarsa-update.png](wk4-sarsa-update.png)

-Just like TD state value evaluation (the recall bit above) required the next state to be known so that it's estimate could be looked up, with Sarsa, the next (state, action) pair must be known for it's value to be looked up.
+Just like TD state value evaluation (`Recall` in the slide) required the next state to be known so that it's estimate could be looked up, with Sarsa, the next (state, action) pair must be known for it's value to be looked up.

 ![wk4-sarsa-windy-gridworld.png](wk4-sarsa-windy-gridworld.png)

+If wind strength is 1, it will move up an additional cell more on the next state compared to zero-wind.

+The plot shows the total number of episodes completed after each time step.
+Results are averaged over 100 runs.

+Epsilon greedy action selection was used, with $r = -1, \gamma\ = -1$ (motivates escape as fast as possible).
+Initial values are optimistic, encouraging systematic exploration.

 Early episodes take many more timesteps to complete than later ones.
 Around 7000 steps, the $\epsilon$-greedy policy stops improving.

-The policy won't be optimal because it will continue to explore.
+The $epsilon$-greedy policy won't be optimal because it will continue to explore.

 Monte Carlo wouldn't be a good fit - many policies don't lead to termination (eg constantly selecting "left").

-Sarsa would (somehow!?) learn such policies are bad during the episode, and switch to another one during the episode.
+Sarsa would learn such policies are bad during the episode, and switch to another one during the episode.

 Sarsa is a sample-based algorithm to solve the Bellman equation for action-values.